-LEMMA 2.
-Let L be a set of landmarks, let Z be a subsequence of $lod_s(\mathbf{x})$ and containing only the labels corresponding to the landmarks in $\partial hull(L)$ (elements of Z may not necessarily appear consecutively in $lod_s(\mathbf{x})$).
-Then Z is the same circular subsequence for any position of the robot inside hull(L).
+Lemma 2.
+Let L be a set of landmarks, let Z be a subsequence of $lod_s(\mathbf{x})$ and containing only the labels corresponding to the landmarks in $\partial hull(L)$ (elements of Z may not appear consecutively in $lod_s(\mathbf{x})$).
+Then Z is the same sequence for any position of the robot inside hull(L).

-PROOF.
+Proof.
 For labels s(a) and s(b) to switch places in Z, at some moment they should map to the same position in the landmark order detector.
-This means that a, b and the robot are collinear, and that either a is contained in the line segment from the robot position to b, or b is contained in the line segment from the robot must be outside hull(L).
+This means that a, b and the robot are collinear, and that either a is contained in the line segment from the robot position to b, or b is contained in the line segment from the robot position to a.
+Since no three landmarks are collinear, the robot must be outside hull(L). \square